Perception, Rationality and Self-Knowledge

 The question of how the intuitive contrast between ‘evidence-based’ and ‘experience-based’ knowledge is to be articulated is an issue of fundamental importance for epistemology and the philosophy of mind.
 A general thesis informing the proposed project is that properly understanding the contrast requires understanding the nature of the self-knowledge available to reflective perceivers.
 Note that Austin’s confidence that his question is settled (in a way that obviates the need for evidence) finds expression in a claim to self-knowledge: ‘I can see that it is a pig.’
 A natural thought here is that it can hardly be a coincidence that Austin is aware of the way his question is settled.
 That thought in turn raises immediate questions regarding the content and the nature of the reflective awareness we ordinarily have of what we currently perceive, and regarding the relationship between such awareness and the explanation of ‘first-order’ perceptual knowledge.
 By putting these questions centre stage, the project aims to broaden the terms of current work on the epistemic role of perceptual experience.
 There is a strong tendency, in contemporary epistemology, to treat ‘perceptual knowledge’ and ‘self-knowledge’ as labels for different and largely unconnected sets of philosophical problems.
 The two topics are supposedly distinguished not just by the subject matter of the knowledge under consideration (knowledge of ‘the world around us’ vs knowledge of ‘our own current mental states’) but also by the distinctive philosophical questions to which the two kinds of knowledge give rise (roughly: how to understand ‘perceptual warrant’ vs how to understand ‘first-person authority’).
 Both through the work of its core members and through international workshops and at least one edited collection, the project will seek to promote a less compartmentalized approach, highlighting substantive, mutually illuminating connections between the two areas.

-The start date for the project is October 2017.
-Core members are Gianfranco Soldati, Andrea Giananti, and Davood Bahjat (Fribourg); Johannes Roessler and Giulia Luvisotto (Warwick).
-The project is supported by a grant from the Swiss National Science Foundation.
+The project's duraction was from 2017 - 2024.
+Core members were Gianfranco Soldati, Andrea Giananti, and Davood Bahjat (Fribourg); Johannes Roessler and Giulia Luvisotto (Warwick).
+The project was supported by a grant from the Swiss National Science Foundation.
+The project has resulted in a edited volume entitled Perceptual Knowledge and Self-Awareness (ed by A. Giananti, J. Roessler and G. Soldati), published by Oxford University Press.
+(Publication date December 2024.)

 There will be a workshop on May 11th, from 10am-4pm, to officially launch the project.